19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Setting aside additional sum

-15B\.—(1) Before 1st January 2014, a member who is entitled to withdraw the sum standing to his credit in the Fund under section 15(2)(a), (3) or (4) may, in addition to the minimum sum required to be set aside under section 15(6)(a), set aside in accordance with regulations made under this Act, the balance or any part of the balance of the sum which the member is entitled to withdraw under section 15(2)(a), (3) or (4) (referred to in this section as the additional sum).
+15B\.—(1) Before 1st January 2014, a member who is entitled to withdraw the sum standing to his credit in the Fund under section 15(2)(a), (3) or (4) may, in addition to the retirement sum required to be set aside under section 15(6)(a), set aside in accordance with regulations made under this Act, the balance or any part of the balance of the sum which the member is entitled to withdraw under section 15(2)(a), (3) or (4) (referred to in this section as the additional sum).

+[Act 26 of 2016 wef 01/01/2017]

 [39/2000; 20/2011]